-However, many people with paranoia may have a difficult time accepting treatment, so it can take a long time for recovery to occur.
+However, many people with paranoia may have difficulty accepting treatment, so it can take a long time for recovery to occur.

-While there is no absolute cure for conditions that cause paranoia, treatment can help a person cope with their symptoms and live a happier and more productive life.
+While there is no absolute cure for conditions that cause paranoia, treatment can help people cope with their symptoms and live happier and more productive life.

-However, a person with paranoia can often refuse to take medication because they fear it will harm them.
+However, people with paranoia can often refuse to take medication because they fear it will harm them.

-Psychotherapy, including cognitive behavior therapy, can help a person cope with their symptoms and can improve their ability to function.
+Psychotherapy, including cognitive behavior therapy, can help people cope with their symptoms and improve their ability to function.